-A WARNING A Never attempt to remove the lamp housing directly after use.
+Never attempt to remove the lamp housing directly after use.
 The lamp is under great pressure when hot and may explode, causing personal injury and/or property damage.
 Allow to cool completely.

 The arc lamp operates at a very high temperature and pressure.
 Failure to allow the lamp to sufficiently cool prior to handling could result in an explosion causing personal injury and/or property damage.
 After turning the projector off it is important that you wait at least five minutes before unplugging it.
+This provides enough time for the internal lamp cool unplugging it.
 This provides enough time for the internal lamp cooling fans to cool the lamp and to automatically shut off.
 Cool completely before handling.

-A WARNING A Use only lamps supplied by Christie.
+WARNING AUse only lamps supplied by Christie.